BornaP/NutriFitApp/README.md

 Therefore, all calculations in application are truly fictious and arbitrary.
 Do not take them seriously.

-Additionally, I implemented Oberserver design pattern so that every change made by adding or deleting entries is automatically updated in all related views.
+Additionally, I implemented Observer design pattern so that every change made by adding or deleting entries is automatically updated in all related views.